nluechee/2048/README.md

 # 2048
-I made a 2048 clone in Unity
+I made a 2048 clone in Unity.

-The playable game is in 2048Game
+The playable game is in 2048Game.
 Simply run the Application from inside the folder.

-The Unity project is in 2048
+The Unity project is in 2048.